 Chickens are a great addition to any small farm or homestead.
-They are fun, interesting, and make enjoyable companions all while producing eggs for you to eat or sell.
+They are fun, easy to manage, and make enjoyable companions, all while producing eggs for you to eat or sell.
 While chickens are generally easy to keep, they do require some regular care to keep them healthy.
 One of the things chickens need is regular deworming.

 When to Deworm Chickens

 It can be hard to know when you should deworm your chickens, as they may not show any signs of having worms.
-It is important to watch for symptoms of worms in your chickens.
-This way you can make sure that you treat them with chicken dewormer before the worms harm them.
+It is essential to watch for symptoms of worms in your chickens.
+This way, you can make sure that you treat them with chicken dewormer before the worms harm them.
 Some common signs of worms in chickens are:

 - Diarrhea: Droppings will be loose and watery.
 Chickens may have droppings stuck to the feathers under their tails.

 - A decrease in the number of eggs: Your chickens will lay fewer eggs than usual.
-There may be a sudden drop in egg production or it may decrease slowly.
+There may be a sudden drop in egg production or a slight decline.

 - Loss of Weight: Chickens may carry less weight than before.
-They may look or feel bony, even though they have plenty of food available.
+They may look or feel bony, even though plenty of food is available.

-- Pale egg yolks: The egg yolks may look very pale yellow instead of a deep, rich yellow or orange that is seen with healthy chickens.
+- Pale egg yolks: The egg yolks may look pale yellow instead of the deep, rich yellow or orange seen with healthy chickens.

 - Shaking heads: Chickens with worms may shake their heads frequently.
 Usually, there is no sign of any other reason for the head shaking.

-- Lethargic: Your birds may seem very lethargic, totally lacking in energy or enthusiasm.
-They are likely to be uninterested in eating, scratching, or other usual activities.
+- Lethargic: Your birds may seem very lethargic, lacking energy or enthusiasm.
+They are likely uninterested in eating, scratching, or other usual activities.

 - Coughing: Chickens with worms will often cough or have raspy breath sounds.
 Healthy chickens rarely cough or have breathing issues.
 This is a definite sign of a problem.

 - Death: Worms that go undiagnosed can cause chickens to die for seemingly no reason.
 A dead chicken may be the result of a problem that is limited to that chicken alone.
-However, most often it signals a problem that might be affecting the entire flock.
+However, it often signals a problem that might be affecting the entire flock.

-If your chickens have worms you are unlikely to actually see them, though in some cases they may be visible.
-Most worms stay hidden inside their host’s body and the only evidence is often the presence of worm eggs.
+If your chickens have worms, you are unlikely to see them, though they may be visible in some cases.
+Most worms stay hidden inside their host’s body, and the only evidence is often the presence of worm eggs.
 Since the eggs passed are microscopic, you’d need help from your veterinarian to accurately diagnose them this way.

 Kinds of Worms that Affect Chickens

-Chickens get worms because they live outside and eat things that carry worms, such as different kinds of bugs and slugs.
-They can also be infected when they forage for food in an area that has been contaminated by the feces of other animals.
+Chickens get worms because they live outside and eat things that carry them, such as bugs and slugs.
+They can also be infected when they forage for food in an area where the feces of other animals have been contaminated.

-Worms or worm eggs can survive outside of a host for a year or more.
-This means they can lie there on the ground just waiting to be picked up by your chickens.
-A good chicken dewormer will kill most kinds of worms that your chickens are likely to have.
+Worms or eggs can survive outside a host for a year or more.
+It means they can lie there on the ground, just waiting to be picked up by your chickens.
+A good chicken dewormer will kill most kinds of worms your chickens will likely have.

 Some of the more common worms that chickens get infected with include the following: